dozoisch/react-redux-provide/README.md

   });
   ```

 Additionally, if `window.clientStates` exists and contains a key matching the provider key, its value will be merged into the store's initial state.
+This is used when initializing the state of the providers' stores on the client.

 ### key